Features & Usage

 Arguments:

-: The name(s) of the package(s) to update.
-If none are provided, you must use--all
+[PACKAGES]...: The name(s) of the package(s) to update.
+If none are provided, you must use--all.

 Options:

-: Update all installed packages.
+--all: Update all installed packages.

 zoi upgrade

-(alias: ug
+(alias: ug)

 Upgrades the Zoi binary to the latest version.